 This could be in the form of free shipping, discount, voucher, or any creative offer that will encourage people to click through your ads.

-For example, Smooth Sailing, a clothing company, had so much access in increasing their newsletter subscribers by offering a 15% discount.
+For example, Smooth Sailing, a clothing company, boosted the number of newsletter subscribers by offering a 15% discount.

 The point is, incentives motivate people to stay longer and check out your ads.

-However, this tactic is not working for everyone — the reason being the lengthy procedures that visitors have to go through to claim the incentive.
+However, this tactic does not work for everyone — the reason being the lengthy procedures that visitors have to go through to claim the incentive.

 To claim many offers today, a client has to go through multiple email redirects or confirmations.

-To avoid any dropouts, here is what you can do: Have the redemption or lead catch on the mobile ad, where your prospects can easily fill.
+To avoid any dropouts have redemption or lead catch on the mobile ad, that your prospects can easily fill.

 Although the success of an ad has a lot to do with the value, the creative can also affect the delivery leading to high or no success.

-Using your engagement results, try to tweak your CTA, and keep tracking to see if there is any difference you notice in the engagement levels.
+Using your engagement results, try to tweak your CTA, and keep tracking to observe differences in the engagement levels.

 Customized ads help you engage with the right audience.
-Regardless of the platform you are using; people don’t have the patience to read/watch ads that are not helpful.
+Regardless of the platform that you use; people don’t have the patience to read/watch ads that are not helpful.